 Larch Valley Trail

-Although all of Banff National Park seems remote and rugged, if you really want to get a taste of a backcountry trail then the Larch Valley Trail is it.
+Although all of Banff National Park seems like a remote and rugged part of Alberta, if you really want to get a taste of a backcountry trail then the Larch Valley Trail is it.
 This trail will also give you one of the best views of the Canadian Rockies from Banff National Park.
 At first, you will be going through dense larch forest but as you get higher up you’ll get views of Moraine Lake and then further up a view of those Rocky Mountains.

 The trail brings you to Sentinel Pass where you get views of Paradise Valley.
 Hiking into Paradise Valley is a trip on its own; the trail ascends 3750 feet.
 So continue on your way with the Larch Valley Trail and save that for another day.